JulianSamphire/ReformatCode/README.md

 If you set this value to true it will try to place a space after the comment token.
 If you set it to false it will remove the space after the comment token, if you leave it blank it will not add/remove a space and will leave whatever is already there.

+    CheckMismatchedPar (true)

+If you set this value to true it will check if there are matching parentheses on the line.
+If not it will add a comment to the end of the line notifying you of the fact.

+    MismatchedParComment (')

+This is the comment type used for the mismatched parentheses notification.

+    MismatchedParMessage ("MISMATCHED PARENTHESES")

+This is the message that is shown to notify you if there are mismatched parenthese on the line.

     DebugLevel (0)

 Reports debug information (see `System.DebugLog` for more information).
 This setting is off by default, setting to 1 will show some debug information, 2 will show detailed debug information.